SoftwareDefinedBuildings/pecs-fw/README.md

 Known issues:

  - Processor does not utilize XLP modes.
 This is likely a wontfix because the LEDs far outweigh any benefits from XLP.

+#### Border Router 1.1
+ - Fixed forwarding table issue.
+ - Can now set all configurations for border router through attributes

+Known issues:
+ - No watchdog